-The Plan provides for various investment options which may invest in any combination of stocks, fixed income securities, mutual funds and other investment securities.
+The Plan provides for various investment options.
 Investment securities are exposed to various risks, such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the value of investment securities will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits and the statement of changes in net assets available for benefits.